CDCgov/NEDSS-Modernization/cdc-sandbox/nbs6-win-container/README.md

 - Dockerfile - Configuration file to build docker image
 - entrypoint.ps1 - Docker entrypoint script to run each time a container runs
 - tasks.csv - A csv container tasks that are scheduled within the container, all tasks are on by default.
 Tasks can be disabled through an environment variable called DISABLED_SCHEDULED_TASKS which is a comma separated list.
-  - CSV expected columns: filename, scriptPathFromWorkDir, startTime, frequencyDays, frequencyHours, frequencyMinutes
+  - CSV expected columns: filename, scriptPathFromWorkDir, dailyStartTime, dailyStopTime, frequencyDays, frequencyHours, frequencyMinutes
 - task-scheduler.ps1 - Script to configure windows scheduled jobs
 - LogMonitor.exe - Microsoft Log Monitor executable
 - LogMonitorConfig.json - Log Monitor configuration